Improving cancer treatments

 Clinical trials, also called research trials, are studies conducted to evaluate a new drug, a new combination of drugs, or new delivery protocols.
 These studies are designed to answer scientific questions and to find better ways to treat cancer patients.

 Every patient must be evaluated before they can participate in a clinical trial.
-If you are interested in participating in a trial and your physician thinks you may be a good candidate for the trial, the study will be explained to you in detail by your physician as well as through a written consent form that will assist you in making your decision of whether or not to participate.
+If you are interested in participating in a trial and your physician thinks you may be a good candidate for the study, everything will be explained to you in detail by your physician and research staff.
+The written consent form will assist you in making your decision of whether or not to participate.
 If you decide to participate, you must indicate that by signing the consent form prior to undergoing any procedures solely done for the study.
 You will be monitored closely throughout your care while on study, both during and after treatment.

 Many patients are concerned about the cost of treatment on clinical trials.
 Some drugs and tests may be provided free-of-charge by the study, others may not.
 Items that are not provided by the study may be a part of any standard treatment plan and may be paid for by health insurance.
 If you have concerns, you can and should discuss any trial costs during the consent process, prior to making your decision to participate in the trial.